 - St George Lycabettus

-Do you want to see more accommodations in Kolonaki area?
+Do you want to see more accommodations in the Kolonaki area?
 Click here.

-Located within the Athens urban area, around 12 kilometres southwest from the city centre, Piraeus is the main port of Athens and the largest port in Greece.
+Located within the Athens urban area, around 12 kilometres southwest of the city centre, Piraeus is the main port of Athens and the largest port in Greece.

-Piraeus, which is made up of three separate harbours, is worth a visit.
-The Bay of Zea and Mikrolimano are authentic areas where you can enjoy the sea, history as well as a great fresh fish meal.
+Piraeus, which comprises three separate harbours, is worth a visit.
+The Bay of Zea and Mikrolimano are authentic areas where you can enjoy the sea, history, and a great fresh fish meal.

-If you are in Athens for a few days and you want to visit the city, then it is better to choose an accommodation in the city centre.
-If you are planning to discover the Greek Islands, so you have to get the ferry and Piraeus is a right place where to sleep.
+If you are in Athens for a few days and want to visit the city, it is better to choose accommodation in the city centre.
+If you plan to discover the Greek Islands, you have to get the ferry, and Piraeus is the right place to sleep.

 Nearest metro station: Piraeus.